 with numerous wood engravings by Andy English

-We were further elated to discover that Holden is a favourite poet of Andy English, who has illustrated four of our previous books and therefore might be thought of as our ‘house engraver’, and he eagerly agreed to provide a number of engravings, bringing his own ‘modern sensibilities to traditional subjects.’
+We were further elated to discover that Molly Holden is a favourite poet of Andy English, who has illustrated four of our previous books – and therefore might be thought of as our ‘house engraver’– and he eagerly agreed to provide the engravings, which bring his own ‘modern sensibilities to traditional subjects.’

-Sudden Immobility: Selected Poems of Molly Holden will be published in two states, which provisionally will take the following forms:
+Sudden Immobility: Selected Poems of Molly Holden is published in two states, in an edition of 125 copies:

 DELUXE.
-Probably 70 copies.
+72 copies, with 62 copies for sale & 10 copies hors commerce.
 Crown Quarto: 10½ by 7½ inches [267 by 190mm].
-Hand-set in Joanna with Nicholas Parry’s Tiern for display in a variety of colours and black on Zerkall White laid, with the engravings printed from the wood.
-Bound in half morocco, skived leather spine label, with a patterned paper over boards, slipcased with a portfolio containing a suite of a selection of the engravings for the book.
+Hand-set in Joanna with Nicholas Parry’s Tiern for display in a variety of colours and black on Zerkall White Wove, with 24 engravings printed from the wood.
+Bound in half morocco with a skived leather spine label and patterned paper over boards.
+Slipcased with an accompanying portfolio containing a suite of ten of the engravings from the book.

-Please note that as of December 2020 both states are largely reserved, with only a very few copies remaining.
+Please note that as of September 2021 both states are largely reserved, with very few copies remaining.
 To reserve a copy of either state, please contact the press.
 Verbum sat sapienti.